 - Adjustable wrench

-- Make sure the water pipe is clean and smooth along the section where you will be attaching the valve.
-If necessary, lightly sand the area with fine wet/dry sandpaper can be used to clean the pipe.
+Make sure the water pipe is clean and smooth along the section where you will be attaching the valve.
+If necessary, lightly sand the area with fine wet/dry sandpaper or fine steel wool to clean the pipe.

-- Insert the bolts down through the holes on the top bracket and through the holes on the bottom bracket.
-Thread nuts onto the ends of the bolts and hand tighten until the valve is held in place.
+Insert the bolts down through the holes on the top bracket and thread them into the holes on the bottom bracket until they are hand-tight.
+Note: Some saddle valves have nuts that tighten against the bottom of the bottom bracket.

-- Use a screwdriver and adjustable wrench to tighten the bolts completely, alternating side-to-side so the brackets are tightened evenly on both sides of the pipe.
+Use a screwdriver to tighten the bolts completely, alternating side-to-side so the brackets are tightened evenly on both sides of the pipe.
 The rubber washer under the top bracket should compress slightly against the water pipe.
 Be careful not to overtighten; it is possible to crush copper pipe.

-- Turn the saddle valve handle clockwise slowly as far as possible.
-This will force the sharp hollow tip to pierce down into the water supply pipe.
+Turn the saddle valve handle clockwise slowly.
+This will force the needle in the valve to pierce the wall of the pipe.
 You should be able to feel the needle force its way into the copper pipe.
 Keep turning the handle until it stops.

-- With the saddle valve in the off position (fully clockwise), turn on the water supply to the pipe, then check all around the saddle valve fittings for leaks.
-If necessary, slightly tighten the compression nut until the joint is watertight.
+With the saddle valve still in the off position (turned fully clockwise), turn on the water supply to the pipe, then check all around the saddle valve for leaks.

-- Complete the water connection by attaching the opposite end of the water supply tube to the appliance you are feeding.
-Once all connections are made, open the saddle valve fully by turning the handle in the counterclockwise direction until it stops.
+Complete the water connection by attaching the opposite end of the water supply tube to the appliance you are feeding.
+Once all connections are made, open the saddle valve fully by turning the handle counterclockwise until it stops.
 Check again for leaks at all connections.

-Galvanize iron pipe is too hard to be pierced by the hollow needle in the saddle valve, so you must drain the pipe after shutting off the water, then, drill a 5/32" hole in the pipe to fit the needle.
-Careful positioning is required when you attach the valve to ensure that the needle will fit into the drilled hole.
+Galvanized steel pipe is too hard to be pierced by the hollow needle in the saddle valve, so you must drain the pipe after shutting off the water, then, drill a 5/32-inch hole in the pipe to fit the needle.
+When installing the valve, carefully position the saddle valve so the needle aligns with the hole in the pipe.
 All other steps are the same as for copper pipe.